What Do Scholarship Committees Look For?

 2. Solid Writing Skills

-When it comes to how to impress the scholarship committee, your student shouldn’t overlook the power of solid writing skills.
+When it comes to how to impress the scholarship committee, your student shouldn’t overlook the power of solid writing skills, especially in their personal statements.
 Your student doesn’t need to be poised to write the next great American novel; instead, they just need a firm grasp of the fundamentals.

 Proper spelling, grammar, and punctuation are essential.
 Otherwise, the scholarship selection committee may worry that your student lacks attention to detail or wasn’t interested enough in the award to take an extra moment to review their work.
 In some cases, they may even doubt if your student has the written communication skills needed to perform well in college.
 In the end, the outcome is often the same.